 Denmark says there's a 'fundamental disagreement' with Trump over Greenland

-WASHINGTON — A top Danish official said Wednesday that a "fundamental disagreement" over Greenland remains with President Donald Trump after talks in Washington with Vice President JD Vance and Secretary of State Marco Rubio.
+WASHINGTON — A top Danish official said Wednesday that a "fundamental disagreement" over Greenland remains with President Donald Trump after holding highly anticipated White House talks with Vice President JD Vance and Secretary of State Marco Rubio.

-The two sides, however, agreed to create a working group to discuss ways to work through differences as Trump continues to call for a U.S. takeover of Denmark's Arctic territory of Greenland.
+The two sides, however, agreed to create a working group to discuss ways to work through differences as Trump continues to call for a U.S. takeover of the semiautonomous territory of NATO ally Denmark.

-"The group, in our view, should focus on how to address the American security concerns, while at the same time respecting the red lines of the Kingdom of Denmark," Danish Foreign Minister Lars Løkke Rasmussen told reporters after a highly anticipated meeting in which Greenland's foreign minister also participated
+"The group, in our view, should focus on how to address the American security concerns, while at the same time respecting the red lines of the Kingdom of Denmark," Danish Foreign Minister Lars Løkke Rasmussen told reporters after joining Greenland's foreign minister, Vivian Motzfeldt, for the talks.
+He added that it remains "clear that the president has this wish of conquering over Greenland."

 Trump is trying to make the case that NATO should help the U.S. acquire the world's largest island and says anything less than it being under American control is unacceptable.

-Denmark has announced plans to boost the country's military presence in the Arctic and North Atlantic as Trump tries to justify his calls for a U.S. takeover of the vast territory by repeatedly claiming that China and Russia have their designs on Greenland.
+Denmark, meanwhile, announced plans to boost the country's military presence in the Arctic and North Atlantic as Trump tries to justify his calls for a U.S. takeover of the vast territory by repeatedly claiming that China and Russia have their designs on Greenland, which holds vast untapped reserves of critical minerals.

-Vance and Rubio met with Løkke Rasmussen and Greenlandic Foreign Minister Vivian Motzfeldt for roughly an hour to discuss Greenland, a semiautonomous territory of NATO ally Denmark.
+The president did not take part in Wednesday's meeting.
+In an Oval Office exchange with reporters following the talks, he reiterated his commitment to acquiring the territory.

-But a few hours before the officials sat down, Trump reiterated on his social media site that the U.S. "needs Greenland for the purpose of National Security."
-He added that "NATO should be leading the way for us to get it" and that otherwise Russia or China would — "AND THAT IS NOT GOING TO HAPPEN!"
+"We need Greenland for national security," Trump said.
+He added: "We'll see how it all works out.
+I think something will work out."

 "NATO becomes far more formidable and effective with Greenland in the hands of the UNITED STATES," Trump wrote.
 "Anything less than that is unacceptable."